Floofies/LinkedList/README.md

 #### Parameters
 - **`element`** Any

-  A ListElement object to prepend the LinkedList with.
+  A ListElement or arbitrary value to prepend the LinkedList with.

 #### Examples
 Example 1: Basic Usage: